pgsleepy/ultimatexr.io-1/content/docs/programming-guide/avatars/uxravatar.md

 The `UxrAvatar` component provides properties, methods, and events to control avatars at runtime.
 The full API can be explored on the [UxrAvatar API Reference](/api/T_UltimateXR_Avatar_UxrAvatar#uxravatar-class).

-Below is a list of the most relevant elements you might use frequently.
+Below is a list of the most relevant elements that are used more frequently, by category.

-## `AvatarMode`
+## Avatar Mode

 Avatars can either be local or external.
 Typically, there is one avatar in the scene, the local avatar, which has its `AvatarMode` property set to `Local`.
 This avatar is controlled directly by the user with the connected VR device.